Retiree Health Coverage

 Is dental coverage included with Acadia retiree benefits?

 No, only supplemental health and travel insurance is available to retirees of Acadia University.
 Upon retirement your dental (if applicable), and health spending account will terminate on the date of your retirement.

 Is life and accidental death & dismemberment insurance included with Acadia retiree benefits?

-No, you will be given the opportunity to convert your Basic Life Insurance and Optional Life Insurance and Accidental Death & Dismemberment Insurance to individual policies at your own expense.
-For information on a conversion policy please contact Manulife Financial at 1-877-481-9169.
+No, you have 31 days following your retirement date to convert your Life Insurance to an individual policy at your own expense.
+For further information please contact Manulife @ 1-800-565-0627

 How do I pay for my health premiums?